SignQuill/documenso/docker/staging/README.md

 docker-compose -f /opt/documenso/docker/staging/compose.yml logs -f
 ```

+> **Note**: When using Terraform deployment, all management scripts are automatically installed on the EC2 instance.

 ## Systemd Service

-The setup script creates a systemd service for automatic startup:
+The Terraform user data script creates a systemd service for automatic startup:

 ```bash
 # Enable service (starts on boot)